Constructing locally flat surfaces in 4-manifolds: Embedding surfaces using surgery theory

 \subsection{The sphere embedding theorem}

-Now that we have defined the equivariant intersection and self-intersection numbers, we can finally state the version of the disc embedding theorem for a finite collection of discs in an ambient 4-manifold with good fundamental group.
+Now that we have defined the equivariant intersection and self-intersection numbers, we can finally state the most general known version of the disc embedding theorem.
+For the definition of a good group, see \Cref{rem:DET-nontrivial-pi1} and \cite{Freedman-Teichner:1995-1,DET-book-goodgroups}.